kryptovero/kryptovero.github.io/README.md

 This watches all changed files automatically for changes and re-runs appropriate tests when necessary.
 See `src/` folder for both unit tests and implementation.

+### Deployment

+This project is deployed to Netlify.
+All pull requests create a new test environment and the `master` branch is deployed to production automatically.

 ## Features

 This project